mttmantovani/thesis-pandoc-markdown/source/qdlaser.md

 ## Experimental feasibility: Multistability in nonideal cases

 The scope of this Section is to provide a realizability study for the system, by considering a number of processes which can hinder the onset of lasing and multistability in the cavity.
-Specifically, I will consider: (a) The effect of finite polarization ($P<1$) in the leads; (c) the effect of spin relaxation in the quantum dot; (b) for low-frequency mechanical oscillators, the effect of finite temperature and Duffing nonlinearity.
+Specifically, I will consider: (a) The effect of finite polarization ($P<1$) in the leads; (b) the effect of spin relaxation in the quantum dot; (c) for low-frequency mechanical oscillators, the effect of finite temperature and Duffing nonlinearity.

 ### Effect of finite temperature and finite polarization

+At finite polarization, a fraction of the total current passing through the quantum dot is elastic, i.e., no energy is exchanged with the resonator.
+This inevitably leads to a lower pumping efficiency, and it is natural to understand how sensitive lasing and multistability are to a decrease in ferromagnetic polarization.
+As a further detrimental effect, I consider here an environmental temperature which is large when compared to the resonator frequency, i.e., $T \gg \omega_0$.
+This condition is usually fulfilled for mechanical resonators such as carbon nanotubes (CNTs), which are a good candidate for an experimental realization of our system, see below.
+Indeed, their low mechanical frequency ($\omega_0/2\pi \approx \SI{100}{MHz}$) requires taking into account thermal fluctuations.
+Conversely, for microwave cavities in the GHz regime, $n_B = 0$ is usually a good approximation at cryogenic temperatures.
+In **FIG**, I report the numerical calculation of the average occupation of the oscillator in the steady state, together with the stability diagram for a nonideal case ($T = 10\omega_0$ and $P=0.5$):  The qualitative picture is not destroyed, as lasing and multistability are retained.
+More specifically, the lasing threshold is pushed to a larger coupling strength, according to Eq. (-@eq:qdlaser:rwa-pn-saturation-thr), as well as the onset of bi- and multistability.
+The thermal noise smears out the transitions to the lasing state.

 ### Effect of spin relaxation

+The spin the quantum dot may be subject to spin relaxation processes due to interactions with bulk phonons in the substrate [@Khaetskii2000], or through spin-orbit coupling in CNTs [@Churchill2009;@Rice2013].
+The overall effect of spin relaxation is to cause spin flip without photon emission into the cavity, as it does not come from coherent energy exchange.
+Its role is therefore similar to the effect of finite polarization.
+To model the spin relaxation, I assume a typical energy relaxation time $T_1$, but neglect a general inhomogeneous pure dephasing term of characteristic timescale $T_\phi$.
+This is justified as this term generally arises in CNTs from hyperfine coupling of the electronic spin to the nuclear spin of $^{13} C$ atoms, whose natural abundance in carbon is less than 1% [@Churchill2009].
+Taking the spin relaxation rate to be $\gamma_\mathrm{sr} = T_1^{-1}$, I simply add a dissipator $\mathcal{L}_\mathrm{sr} \rho = \gamma_\mathrm{sr} \mathcal{D}(\sigma_-)[\rho]$ to the master equation (-@eq:qdlaser:lindblad-equation) and search for the stationary state.
+It is reasonable to assume that if $\gamma_\mathrm{sr}$ is much smaller than the generalized Rabi frequency $gA$ and of the tunneling rates $\Gamma$, the resonator dynamics is expected to be unperturbed.
+In **FIG.**, we observe how lasing mechanics is noticeably suppressed for $\gamma_\mathrm{sr}/\omega_0 = \num{e-2}$.
+For the case of a CNTQD setup, the relaxation time in single-walled CNTs was reported to be $T_1 \approx \SI{100}{\micro\second}$ at $T = \SI{4}{\kelvin}$ corresponding to a relaxation rate of $\SI{10}{\kilo\hertz}$.
+At low temperature ($T \approx \SI{20}{\milli\kelvin}$), one can expect a substantial decrease of this value.
+In **FIGS** I report the average cavity occupation and the stability diagram for $\gamma_\mathrm{sr} = \num{e-3}\omega_0$.

 ### Effect of Duffing nonlinearity

 Nanomechanical resonators such as suspendend carbon nanotubes can be intrinsically weakly nonlinear, a property which is expected to play an important role when the amplitude of oscillations is amplified as described by our results.
-I include a  nonlinear term of Duffing type into Hamiltonian (-@eq:qdlaser:system-hamiltonian), which is modified into
+I include a  nonlinear term of Duffing type [@Strogatz2015] into Hamiltonian (-@eq:qdlaser:system-hamiltonian), which is modified into

 $$
 H = \frac{\Delta\epsilon}{2}\sigma_z + \omega_0 b^\dagger b + \frac{\tilde{\beta}}{4} (b+b^\dagger)^4 + g (\sigma_+ + \sigma_-) (b+b^\dagger).